-We have provided experimental evidence that the 2Ag state in polydiacetylene and a carotenoid aggregate can be a superposition state with significant (TT) character.
-More importantly we have demonstrated that optical excitation addressing the triplet-pair amplitudes of the 2Ag- wavefunction, can be used to project the $2^{1}A{g}^{-}$ wavefunction into a manifold of spatially separated triplet-pair states.
-The resulting lifetime enhancements observed in the $2^{1}A{g}^{-}$ excited state absorption (PIA) is due to longrange spatial distribution of the spin-entangled triplet-pairs along a PDA polymer chain or between carotenoid molecules in weakly coupled aggregates (Figure 7).
-The degree of electronic coupling between the individual monomer chromophores dictates the time taken for spatial separation of these pairs and the overall yield liberated from $2^{1}A{g}^{-}$ .
-In the strongly coupled, highly ordered PDA, stimulated separation into [T...T] takes ~200 fs, whereas in the weakly bound carotenoid aggregates the spatial separation happens over ~5 ps and the yield of separation is suggested to be smaller.
-In small monomers of the carotenoid AXT there is no evidence for extraction of [T...T] by the one-photon push pulse due to the strong spatial confinement.
-By exploring complementary polyene systems (e.g. 'twisted' PDA, β- carotene monomers, etc) and through a plethora of controls (e.g. solvent, temperature and defect density dependence) we are able to robustly rule out many other signatures which often complicate the interpretation of excited state dynamics in polyenes.
-Push time and energy dependence measurements additionally allow the determination of a mechanism for 2Ag to [T...T] conversion, whereby following the push pulse there is rapid vibrational relaxation to a delocalised (TT)\.
-Here, strong coulombic repulsion drives triplet-pair separation; this mechanism has parallels with recent high-level theoretical calculations on polyenes.

-Our results indicate that it is possible not only to 'control' but enhance and quantify the $^{1}(TT)$ character of the $2^{1}A{g}^{-}$ wavefunction providing an all-optical approach to steering the singlet-fission reaction towards the desired triplet photoproduct over internal conversion.
-Furthermore, the indirect evidence present for the near-free triplet pairs remaining entangled over their entire lifetime (S1 lifetime enhancement decays only via recombination of geminate pairs to the S0) will - we hope - inspire future experiments that tackle the challenging task of measuring such quantum correlations in organic materials.
+We have provided experimental evidence that the 21Ag- state in polydiacetylene and a carotenoid aggregate can be a superposition state with significant 1(TT) character.
+We demonstrated that optical excitation addressing the triplet-pair amplitudes of the 21Ag wavefunction, can be used to project the 21Ag wavefunction into a manifold of spatially separated triplet-pair states.
+The resulting lifetime enhancements observed in the 21Ag excited state absorption (PIA) is due to long-range spatial distribution of the spin-entangled triplet-pairs along a PDA polymer chain or between carotenoid molecules in weakly coupled aggregates (Figure 6).
+The degree of electronic coupling between the individual monomer chromophores dictates the time taken for spatial separation of these pairs and the overall yield liberated from 21Ag.
+In the strongly coupled, highly ordered PDA, stimulated separation into 1[T...T] takes ~200 fs with a yield of ~29%, whereas in the weakly bound carotenoid aggregates the spatial separation happens over ~5 ps and only ~3% are freed.
+In small monomers of the carotenoid AXT there is no evidence for extraction of ${}^{1}[T...T]$ by the one-photon push pulse due to the strong spatial confinement.
+Our results indicate that it is possible not only to 'control' but enhance and quantify the 1(TT) character of the 21Ag wavefunction providing an all-optical approach to steering the singletfission reaction towards the desired triplet photoproduct over internal conversion.
+Furthermore, the indirect evidence present for the near-free triplet pairs remaining entangled over their entire lifetime (S1 lifetime enhancement decays only via recombination of geminate pairs to the S0) will - we hope inspire future experiments that tackle the challenging task of measuring such quantum correlations in organic materials32.

-Given the prevalence of $2^1A_g^-$ states in molecular systems we expect our results to be applicable to a wide range of other technologically relevant systems such as polyacenes, iso-indingo-based polymers and other singlet fission materials.
-Further studies should aim to address the universality of our observations potentially using techniques such as 2D electronic spectroscopy which may be sensitive to 'dark state' signatures in carotenoid systems.
-In fact, it may be possible to develop a quantitative tool based on the general idea of optically projecting out certain contributions to a complex wavefunction, For example, by quantifying the degree of ${}^{1}(TT)$ character in materials possessing a $S{1}$ (2Ag-) state, it could become possible to rationally design new polymers for singlet fission and photoprotection by identifying structures that optimise the (TT) contribution to 2Ag.
-Indeed, it has been shown extensively that control over the coupling and energy of CT-like excitations can influence singlet fission rates and the energy of (TT) states.
-Mixing CT character via donor-acceptor chemistry can lead to intramolecular singlet fission and one often needs to avoid the formation of 'dark' 21Agstates to achieve good fission yields 10,45,61,81,129-131.
-In contrast our results show that by manipulating the 21Ag state efficient triplet production can in-fact be achieved.
-We control the 1[T...T] lifetime externally, not by materials choice - although the two could be combined - and produce triplet pairs that can be created and separated on demand; an altogether different approach for achieving efficient intramolecular fission.
-More generally, given the ubiquity of 'hybrid' states in organic materials, particularly those mixing charge transfer and excitonic characters, mean this technique of projecting out the individual components will provide a powerful tool to explore and manipulate electronic states in many other molecular systems.
+Given the prevalence of $2^{1}A{g}^{-}$ states in molecular systems we expect our results to be applicable to a wide range of other technologically relevant systems such as polyacenes, iso-indingo-based polymers and other singlet fission materials.
+Further studies should aim to address the universality of our observations potentially using techniques such as 2D electronic spectroscopy which may be sensitive to 'dark state' signatures in carotenoid systems^{58,107}.
+In fact, it may be possible to develop a quantitative tool based on the general idea of optically projecting out certain contributions to a complex wavefunction, For example, by quantifying the degree of 1(TT) character in materials possessing a S1 (21A_g-) state, it could become possible to rationally design new polymers for singlet fission and photoprotection by identifying structures that optimise the 1(TT) contribution to $2^{1}A{g}^{-}$.
+Even more widely, given the ubiquity of 'hybrid' states in organic materials, particularly those mixing charge transfer and excitonic characters, projecting out the individual components will provide a powerful tool to explore and manipulate electronic states in many other molecular systems.